scupit/gcmake-rust/docs/pitfall_list.md

 > As I discover more compilation pitfalls and issues with the GCMake tool, I will list them
 > here.

+## Emscripten

+Instead of duplicating them here, see the [Emscripten doc page](./emscripten.md) for Emscripten usage information and caveats.

 ## Windows Symlinks

 By default, Windows requires administrator permissions to create symlinks.
 This is annoying.